What can I do with a bitcoin-backed loan?

 Most of the below are excerpts from our Ultimate Guide to Bitcoin Loans.

 Many long-term bitcoin holders want to diversify their portfolios into real estate.
-Investors may be considering buying a home to use personally or as a cash flow rental property.
+Investors may be considering buying a home to use as a cash flow rental property.
 Similarly, existing real estate owners may want to remodel or to make improvements to existing properties.
-To top it off, the loan approval process for a bitcoin-backed loan with Unchained Capital is generally 95% faster than obtaining a standard mortgage.
+To top it off, the loan approval process for a bitcoin-backed loan with Unchained is generally 95% faster than obtaining a standard mortgage.

 Bitcoin mining